Islamophobia: Anti-Muslim sentiment in Europe

 An increase of Islamophobia in Russia follows the growing influence of the strongly conservative sect of Wahhabism, according to Nikolai Sintsov of the National Anti-Terrorist Committee.

 Various translations of the Qur'an have been banned by the Russian government for promoting extremism and Muslim supremacy.
+Akhmed Yarlikapov, an expert on Islam, said the Bible too could be banned just as easily for identical motives.

 Anti-Muslim rhetoric is on the rise in Georgia.
 In Greece, Islamophobia accompanies anti-immigrant sentiment, as immigrants are now 15% of the country's population and 90% of the EU's illegal entries are through Greece.
 In France Islamophobia is tied, in part, to the nation's long-standing tradition of secularism.
-In Myanmar (Burma) the 969 Movement has been accused of events such as the 2012 Rakhine State riots.
+With the popularisation of the Bulgarian nationalist party ATAKA, Islamophobia in Bulgaria also showed an increase.
+The party itself participated in the 2011 Banya Bashi Mosque clashes.